 Kostas Antetokounmpo (Freshman F, Dayton)

 The younger brother of the Greek Freak is still incredibly raw in his second year at Dayton.
 The redshirt freshman is flat out fast in transition for a 6-foot-10 player.
 His touch has shown in small glimpses this year, though he is still receiving only around 16 minutes this year.
-Antetokounmpo will need to work on defensive discipline, but he is blocking 1.5 shots a game and contesting many more effectively.
+Antetokounmpo will need to work on defensive discipline, but he is blocking 1.5 shots a game and contesting much more effectively.
 He really looks like a project right now, which is why I think a couple years in a program built around toughness will be beneficial.

 Jalek Felton (Freshman G, North Carolina)

 The nephew of Carolina great and Thunder guard Raymond Felton, Jalek is not off to the start that he probably would have wanted.
 One bright spot is that he is shooting 46% from three.
 Even though he is turning the ball over a fair amount, I’m impressed with his downhill style of play and aggressiveness.
 I have no doubt that Felton will figure it out by the end of the year, as Roy Williams will continue to display confidence in his top recruit.
 I’d expect next year to be a feeling out period for Felton learning how to work as the full-time lead guard.
-By the 2019-2020, Felton should be seasoned in running a team and feeling that balance between attacking and distributing.
+By 2019-2020, Felton should be seasoned in running a team and feeling that balance between attacking and distributing.

 Rayshaun Hammonds (Freshman SF, Georgia)